-The School has relocated to a new office.
+The School moved into new premises since November 2020.
 As there are a lower number of small group rooms, we would still be able to provide small group rooms for small group teaching though there will no longer be a small group room assigned for each group of students.
 We also plan to recruit additional qualified practitioners to teach on the programme.

-We will continue to work closely with the CityU e-learning team for the implementation of online examinations and marking for all PCLL courses in the future.
+We will continue to work closely with our technical staff and the CityU e-learning team for the implementation of online examinations and marking for all PCLL courses in the future.